s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 type of top-level functions for better readability, but sometimes this is useful for some nested helper functions.

-#### Type safety and inference

-Haskell is a statically typed language.

 #### Function composition, higher-order functions, and function application

-Functions in Haskell can be handled similar to other datatypes.
+As we have seen, in Haskell, functions can be handled similar to other data types.
 This way, we can for example define a function that computes a number to the power of four as

 ~~~~{.haskell
     }